 - If you are in a specialty type of work code, contact the CMPA.

-- You should maintain membership in at least type of work code 20 — Administrative medicine (Medical executive or advisor)—no prescriptions, no clinical or patient contact.
+- You should maintain membership in at least type of work code 20 — Administrative medicine (Medical executive or advisor) – no prescriptions, no clinical or patient contact.

-- You are an owner or part-owner of a medical clinic or medical corporation, you should maintain CMPA membership during your absence in order that both you as an individual and your clinic or corporation remain eligible for assistance.
+- You are an owner or part-owner of a medical clinic or medical corporation.
+You should maintain CMPA membership during your absence in order that both you as an individual and your clinic or corporation remain eligible for assistance.

 - Each owner or part-owner of the clinic is required to be a CMPA member in order for the entity (clinic or corporation) to be eligible for CMPA protection.
 This protection generally also extends to eligible staff employed at the clinic provided they do not see patients independently.
 For further details, see Assistance to clinics and facilities.